isaiahah/segway/doc/api.rst

 ====================
-GMTK API Reference
+Segway Toolkit Reference
 ====================

 Description
 ===========

-The GMTK API provides a Python framework to design dynamic Bayesian models for custom tasks.
+The Segway Toolkit provides a Python framework to design dynamic Bayesian models for custom tasks.
 Segway can perform training and inference using these user-defined models.

-The GMTK API is installed with Segway automatically.
+The Segway Toolkit is installed with Segway automatically.

 Workflow
 ========

-The GMTK API describes the model using two files:
+The Segway Toolkit describes the model using two files:

   1. A structure file describing the graphical network's nodes and edges.
 This should be written using the GMTK structure language.
 The GMTK